swosu/StoryTime/22SoftwareEngineering/OurStory.md

 Kelton:
 Alexander: The Lemon hit the wall.
 Abby
-Lizbeth
+Lizbeth: Am I doing this right?
 Payton
 Cody
 Alan
 VAnce
 Kathy: In order to enter the castle, I was asked to answer a question from a man in a mask.
-Anders: I flew to the United States.
+Anders
 Colby:
 Payton